sol1/icinga2-notifyRT/README.md

  - Create an icinga2 api user, a queue and user to create posts in RT
  - Copy `notify_rt.json` and `notify_rt.py` to `/etc/icinga2/scripts/`
  - Copy `notify-rt.conf` to `/etc/icinga2/zones.d/global-templates`
- - Modify the configuration files appropriately
+ - Modify the configuration files with a icinga2 api user and RT who has permissions to read, comment and create tickets in the rt queues
- - Set `vars.notify_rt = true` on the hosts and services you want to be notified about
+ - Set `vars.notify_rt = <queue name>` on the hosts and services you want to be notified about, the queue to post new tickets to is set here

 ### Dependencies
  - requests library `pip install requests` or `pip3`